dhslab/dhslab/_pages/science.md

 define the cis-acting regulatory sequences that are critical for HOXA expression in AML.

-#### Relationships between DNA methylation and 3D genome architecture in AML cells.
+#### Relationships between DNA methylation and 3D genome architecture in AML cells
 DNA methylation is the most commonly mutated pathway in AML.
 DNMT3A mutations result in hypomethylation and mutations in IDH1, IDH2, and TET2.
 We have chacterized the DNA methylation phenotype